korirj/esp-configuration-portal/README.md

 ## Setup
 You can find this Library in the Arduino IDE library manager.
-Go to 'Sketch > Include Library > Library Manager' search for 'ESPUI' and install.
+Go to `Sketch > Include Library > Library Manager` search for `ESPUI` and install.

-If you cannot use the Library Manager, you can download the repository and follow the instructions to manually install libraries.
+If you cannot use the Library Manager, you can download the repository and follow the [instructions](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/how-to-install-a-library) to manually install libraries.